STEVE EDMISTON, WRITER/PRODUCER

 JOHN WHITE, EXECUTIVE PRODUCER

-John White, Founder of American Piledriving Equipment (APE) and a local resident, will serve as Executive Producer of the film.
+John White, Founder of American Piledriving Equipment (APE) and a local resident, is Executive Producer of the film.

 In January, 1990, White invented his own pile driving machine in his garage in White Center, then founded APE, featuring his revolutionary “heavy metal enhanced” high frequency vibrating pile driving machine that operates on using vegetable oil.
 APE has grown into the largest pile driving equipment company in the world, and is the largest user of hydraulic vegetable oil, as John’s machines operate exclusively on vegetable oil to prevent damage to water and soil.